nextcloud/appstore/docs/prodinstalldocker.rst

 **Drawbacks**:

-* Knowledge of docker-compose required to change and optimize deployment
+* Knowledge of docker compose required to change and optimize deployment
 * Docker daemon `must run as root <https://askubuntu.com/a/477554>`_
 * Python bugfixes and security updates are not available through your package manager; they require a container rebuild and deployment
 * Much more complex setup due to another layer of abstraction

 General Information
 ===================

 This page will detail a setup with the following configuration

-* the host runs Ubuntu 16.04
+* the host runs Ubuntu 22.04 or newer
 * PostgreSQL and Nginx are run on the host

 If you want to run a different setup you need to provide your own **docker-compose.yml** and adjust your settings accordingly.